-Several factors can cause fecal matter to turn green.
+This may seem like a gross topic, but there are several factors can cause fecal matter or poop to turn green.
 Green bowel movements can be attributed to the foods we eat, the medications we take, or a serious digestive disorder.
 It should be noted that any change in stool color should be reported to a physician and investigated.

 Video of the Day